 Things to do at Dunnottar Castle

-It’s also quite a reasonable price to get in (just £7 as of 2020) which is great value considering the size of the place will give you a good two or three hours of leisurely exploring.
+It’s also quite a reasonable price to get in (just £8 as of 2021) which is great value considering the size of it will give you a good 1-2 hours of leisurely exploring.

-While you’re there keep a close eye on the beaches below as they’re a favourite resting place for seals while the coastline is frequently inhabited by dolphins, and if you’re a bird lover take your binoculars because the cliffs around this area are a prime nesting site for seabirds.
+While you’re there keep a close eye on the beaches below as they’re a favourite resting place for seals while the coastline is a favourite spot for dolphins, and if you’re a bird lover take your binoculars because the cliffs around this area are a prime nesting site for seabirds.

 The 15-metre high 14th-century tower house is the first part of the fortress that you’ll see on your approach and though it’s an impressive structure it’s also completely in ruin apart from the external walls.